mateuszbrycki/aksesi/README.md

 If an attacker doesn’t have access to the converting application, then sets of points are useless.
 Finding textual gesture's representations will be very time-consuming or almost impossible.

 #### Passwords stored in a browser
 Aksesi's frontend module inserts gestures into an input as the '~' character.
 The client's browser will not save the points so it will be impossible to re-use a stored password.
-Note that it is one of the drawbacks when using mixed passwords.
+Note that this is one of the drawbacks when using mixed passwords.

 ### Author & contact
  Author: Mateusz Brycki